transmission-rails/transmission-rpc-ruby/README.md

     torrents = Transmission::Model::Torrent.all connector: rpc

-This Object can be passed to the `Transmission::Model` classes.
+This Object can be passed to any of the `Transmission::Model` classes.
 Examples are shown below.

 ### Configuration options